 Secondly, men who can state with a degree of certainty that they are genetically predisposed towards baldness can take preventative measures using existing, clinically-proven Male Pattern Baldness treatment products.
 Indeed, many Belgravia clients already do use treatments as a form of hair loss prevention, whether because they believe baldness would be damaging to their career or image, or simply because MPB is widespread in their family and it is not the look they want.

-Hair loss treatment courses featuring clinically-proven medications can be followed from the first signs of thinning or receding – often before any shedding becomes apparent to anyone else.
+Hair loss treatment courses featuring clinically-proven medications licensed by the MHRA and approved by the FDA, can be followed from the first signs of thinning or receding – often before any shedding becomes apparent to anyone else.

 When treatment is started early on in the balding process, it can be used to prevent further hair loss and to promote regrowth subtly.
 It can then be used on an on-going basis to maintain the hair in a low-key and convenient way, for those who prefer to keep such things discreet.